LaunchPadLab/token-master/README.md

 Ex.
 ```
-token_master :confirm, :invite, :reset, ...
+token_master :confirm, :invite, :reset
 ```

-There are 2 tiny bits of magic here:

-1. In Rails apps by default, the Token Master module is included in your `ApplicationRecord` base class.
+1. The `token_master` hook is included automatically by Token Master in your `ApplicationRecord` base class.

 However, if necessary, you can add this yourself by including the following in your class:
 ```
 include TokenMaster::Model
 ```
-This adds the `token_master` class method we used above.
+This adds the `token_master` class method we used above, and you can make the same calls we described in the `confirm` example above.

-2. When you call the `token_master` class method, for each *tokenable* you provide, 5 methods are added to the class (assuming the *tokenable* below is `confirm`):
+2. When you call the `token_master` class method, for each *tokenable action* you provide, five methods are added to the class for each *tokenable action*, and named accordingly.

+Assuming the *tokenable action* below is `confirm`, the methods would look like this:

 Instance methods
 * `set_confirm_token!`